bitcointranscripts/bitcointranscripts/wasabi/research-club/cjdns.md

 One more question about that.
 How do you see the productivity of the people programming in Rust in comparison with previous experience programming in C or C++.
 Because personally, I'm not a Rust programmer.
-I tried to learn it many, many years ago and I was fighting against the compiler everything that I did was wrong basically so I said okay I will try this a couple of years right after okay
+I tried to learn it many, many years ago and I was fighting against the compiler everything that I did was wrong basically so I said okay I will try this a couple of years after okay.

 Speaker 1: 00:54:30

+Right.
-well rust is just very recently become on to my radar as something that's there.
+Well Rust is just very recently become on to my radar as something that's there.
-I mean, you know, five years ago, it just wasn't there yet.
+I mean, five years ago, it just wasn't there yet.
 You know, it was still in research phase.
 So now Rust, in my opinion, it's there.
 So you can just use it.
-And as far as productivity, yeah, I mean, you pay a little bit of productivity in terms of when you're writing the code, it's a little bit less productive than if you're a C++ person, you can just bang out the C++.
+And as far as productivity, I mean, you pay a little bit of productivity in terms of when you're writing the code, it's a little bit less productive than if you're a C++ person, you can just bang out the C++.
-But where I get major productivity improvements is when I'm reviewing the code because if I've got somebody who's making a contribution to CJDNS and they're like oh yeah I've got a big huge piece of code here I have to read that line by line to see well is that is that a memory corruption issue is that a memory corruption issue is that a memory corruption issue And I know I'm not going to be perfect.
+But where I get major productivity improvements is when I'm reviewing the code because if I've got somebody who's making a contribution to CJDNS and they're like I've got a big huge piece of code here I have to read that line by line to see well is that is that a memory corruption issue is that a memory corruption issue is that a memory corruption issue and I know I'm not going to be perfect.
 Is someone going to slip by?
 I can't say honestly that nothing's going to slip by.
 We're only human here.
-And when somebody makes a contribution and rust, I can just look at that I can go through it much more quickly, you know, does have any unsafe, I can, I'm just not having to be as paranoid when I'm doing code review.
+And when somebody makes a contribution and rust, I can just look at that I can go through it much more quickly, does have any unsafe, I can, I'm just not having to be as paranoid when I'm doing code review.
-And I'm sure you understand the same thing, you know, you get if you especially if you accept Anonymous pull requests into the wasabi wallet.
+And I'm sure you understand the same thing, you get if you especially if you accept Anonymous pull requests into the Wasabi wallet.
 You got to look at that code.
-You're like well Is that somebody trying to do underhanded crap to try to fool me, you know, And that's just like that's the worst thing ever
+You're like well Is that somebody trying to do underhanded crap to try to fool me, and that's just like that's the worst thing ever

 Speaker 0: 00:56:06

-Yep, yeah, we have no the problem with the memory because we're programming them in a managed language We have a garbage collector
+Yep, we have no the problem with the memory because we're programming them in a managed language.

-Speaker 1: 00:56:19

-What are

-Speaker 0: 00:56:19
+We have a garbage collector.

-you guys but anyway reviewing reviewing gold carefully because we are, I mean people move a lot of money with Bitcoin wallet and a mistake could be very very very expensive in terms of reputation and well there's a company behind so probably it could be more than reputation.
+ Anyway reviewing code carefully because we are, I mean people move a lot of money with Bitcoin wallet and a mistake could be very very very expensive in terms of reputation and well there's a company behind so probably it could be more than reputation.
 So yes, reviewing is a problem.
 I cannot imagine if I have to keep track of a collection of pointers.
-Yeah, it could be really hard, yeah.
+It could be really hard, yeah.